 Moving the gun to a sub-30 ounce mark will make the pistol more attractive to anyone who wants to carry a 1911 for self-defense.
 Assuming the gun is reliable, 7+1 rounds of .45 ACP is likely to get the job done should it ever be called on to save a life.

-The MSRP on the gun is $899, which is not bad for a well-appointed 1911.
+The MSRP on the gun was $899, which is not bad for a well-appointed 1911.
 This gun from another manufacturer would possibly sell for $1,000 or more.
 [Ed. note – Since the gun was introduced, its price increased.
 The MSRP is now $1,209.]

 Ruger has been on a roll lately with new product introductions.
 In the past few months, they have released a new AR-15, a 9mm revolver, the LC9s Pro, new Charger pistols and much more.
 Hitting the company booth at the SHOT Show might be a little like walking into a new gun store and not knowing what you will find.